-This Keto Ham and Bean Soup recipe uses a secret, low carb bean that tastes just like the real thing!
+This Keto Ham and Bean Soup recipe uses a secret, keto bean substitute that tastes just like the real thing!
 Don’t believe me?
 Trust me, you’ll definitely want to give this delicious soup a try if you’re a fan of ham and bean soup and are on a low carb diet.

 What Makes This Keto Ham And Bean Soup So Good

 Yes, low carb beans!
+A feasible keto bean substitute!
 One of my readers Sharon asked me a while ago to make a dish with low carb beans.
 An oxymoron if you’ve ever heard one, right?

 Sharon told me about black soybeans and said they were relatively low in carbs.
 So I looked them up and lo and behold, she was right!
 They are much lower in carbs than any other beans.